e-picas/bash-library/ROADMAP.md

 -   add a new 'taillog' action
 -   add a '--plain' option for a script-usable output rendering (lists of options for instance)

--   move the "bin/" to "demo/" (which is more what they are)

 -   new feature: execute a list of commands (from an array) with the possibility to split them one by one and choose which part to execute or not (in the base of the `iexec` method) inspired by the GIT stuff